By: Team F09-1 Since: Sep 2018 Licence: MIT

 Appendix D: Use Cases

-(For all use cases below, the System is the NUSSU-Connect
+(For all use cases below, the System is the NUSSU-Connect and the Actor is the user, unless specified otherwise)

 Use case: Delete person